Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 - UL Monroe has played eight games, with four wins against the spread.

-- The Warhawks have been underdogs by 3.5 points or more seven times this season and are 3-4 ATS in those contests.
+- The Warhawks have an ATS record of 3-4 in their seven games when underdogs by 3.5 points or more this season.

-- UL Monroe has eclipsed the over/under in 62.5% of its opportunities this season (five times in eight games with a set point total).
+- UL Monroe's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.